 The availability of highly trained and skilled technical and professional personnel is critical to our future growth and profitability.
 Competition for scientists, engineers, technicians and professional personnel is intense and our competitors aggressively recruit key employees.
 In the past, we have experienced difficulties in recruiting and hiring these personnel as a result of the tight labor market in certain fields.
 Any difficulty in hiring or retaining qualified employees, combined with our growth strategy and future needs for additional experienced personnel, particularly in highly specialized areas such as nanomaterial manufacturing and fiber optic sensing technologies, may make it more difficult to meet all of our needs for these employees in a timely manner.
-Although we intend to continue to devote significant resources to recruit, train and retain qualified employees, we may not be able to attract and retain these employees, especially in technical fields in which the supply of experienced qualified candidates is limited.
+Although we intend to continue to devote significant resources to recruit, train and retain qualified employees, we may not be able to attract and retain these employees, especially in technical fields in which the supply of experienced qualified candidates is limited or at the senior management level.
 Any failure to do so would have an adverse effect on our business.
+Any loss of key personnel could have a material adverse effect on our ability to meet key operational objectives, such as timely and effective project milestones and product introductions, which in turn could adversely affect our business, results of operations and financial condition.
+We also have contractual obligations to adequately staff certain development projects, and a loss of key personnel could lead to our inability to meet these obligations, which in turn could expose us to claims for significant damages under any such agreement.

 We provide certain services to the U.S. government that require us to maintain a facility security clearance and for certain of our employees and our board chairman to hold security clearances.
 As of the date of this report, the Defense Security Service, or DSS, is conducting a review of our processes in connection with security clearance applications.
-Depending on the outcome of this review, the DSS could require a variety of changes or impose sanctions on Luna.
+Depending on the outcome of this review, the DSS could require a variety of changes or impose sanctions on us.
 The loss of a facility security clearance, as a result of this review or otherwise, the failure for necessary persons to obtain or retain sufficient security clearances or any public reprimand could result in a U.S. government customer terminating an existing contract or choosing not to renew a contract or prevent us from bidding on or winning certain new government contracts.